natsteven/bench-defs/README.md

 you add an extra parameter `-t ReachSafety-ControlFlow` that is passed to the benchmarking utility.

 Furthermore, BenchExec can be told to overwrite limit from the benchmark definitions (which should be used only for test executions).
-To see if a tool generally works and produces outputs, you could use (assuming we use a machine with 8 cores and 32 GB of RAM) the additional parameters `--timelimit 60 --memorylimit 3GB --limitCores 1 --numOfThreads 8` to
+To see if a tool generally works and produces outputs, you could use (assuming we use a machine with 8 cores and 30 GB of RAM) the additional parameters `--timelimit 60 --memorylimit 3GB --limitCores 1 --numOfThreads 8` to
 - limit the CPU time to `60 s`,
-- limit the memory to `3GB`,
+- limit the memory to `3 GB`,
 - limit the number of cores to `1`, and
 - set the number of runs executed in parallel to `8`.